kellabyte/Dazzle.NET/README.md

 - Everything is a string.
 Types will be introduced soon.

 None of this is set in stone.
 My learning may lead me in different directions during this project.

+## TODO
+There's no real hard set of TODO's because I'm not 100% sure what type of database I want to build.
+My learning is guiding me but here's a list of things I know missing and other possibilities.

+- Implement Create Database command.
+  - Right now there's no real concept of a database.
+- Implement Create Table command.
+  - Right now the DB has no real concept of a table.
+- Implement Delete command.
+- Handling query errors.
+  - Query engine is assuming success and that the table, columns specified actually exist.
+Need to do checks & throw errors.
+- Integrating Ring.io into Dazzle so that Dazzle becomes a distributed hash table cluster using Gossip protocol.